Jiaxigu/Jiaxigu.github.io/_posts/2017-12-14-sleepsort-multithread.md

 ![chart](https://raw.githubusercontent.com/Jiaxigu/Jiaxigu.github.io/master/assets/images/2017-12-14-arraylength.png){: .center-image}

-We can see the accuracy skyrockets as intervals become larger or array size inflates.
-The results support the logic that `multiprocessing.dummy` simply creates **dummy** threads instead of opening threads directly on CPU.
+We can see the accuracy skyrockets as intervals become larger or array size decreases.
+The results support the logic that `multiprocessing.dummy` simply creates **dummy** threads instead of opening **real** CPU threads.

 If we want to sort a lengthy array while giving a trivial sleeping time, those elements at the top of thread assignment queue will wake up from sleeping even before the others getting throught the queue.